 - Udacity’s Machine learning course by Georgia Tech

 - Machine Learning Crash course by Google

 - Siraj Raval’s Intro to Tensorflow

 Now that you know basics of Data Analytics, its time to constantly upgrade your knowledge and follow the industry trends.
 There are many blogs, YouTube channels and websites dedicated to Data Analytics which includes Data Science Central, KDnuggets, Towards Data Science, Free code camp, Siraj Raval’s YouTube channel, Chris Albon, DataCamp Community and more.
 Do you have some more in your mind ?, comment them below

 Udacity Nanodegree programs are a great way to upskill in the technology space.
 Co-created by Silicon Valley giants, they help you in your career progression.
-You can save Rs.
-1,000 on your 1st enrollment if you enroll through my referral link:
+You can get 10% off on courses by enrolling through my referral link: